Carcanet Press Logo

 • Reviews

-• Library Lives: A Constellation of Books and Objects From the Rylands plots the lifelong love affair between one particular bookworm and the John Rylands Library in Manchester, its collections drawn from every corner and period of the textual and meta-textual world.
+• Library Lives plots the lifelong love affair between one particular bookworm and the John Rylands Library in Manchester, its collections drawn from every corner and period of the textual and meta-textual world.
 How do we read – and what can we read from – a potsherd, a locket, a fragment of papyrus, a gorgeously illuminated medieval manuscript, an envelope, a seemingly ordinary book?

 Stella Halkyard studied English at the University of Newcastle, History of Art at the University of Manchester, and Archive Studies at the University of Liverpool.
-Since 1991 she has worked as the Modern Literary Archivist at the John Rylands Library, The University of Manchester. ... read more
+She was the Joint Head of Special Collections at the John Rylands Library at the University of Manchester where she curated its Modern Literary Archives, Art, ... read more

 'Halkyard is a formidable critic and her aesthetic preferences are enriched by profound observations.'